Harnessing Influencers: Best Practices

 Introduction: Assumptions Regarding Engaging Influencers Must Be Revisited

 The election of President Donald J. Trump and the success of Senator Bernie Sanders (I-VT) suggest a seismic shift in the U.S. political system.
 Long-standing assumptions regarding political norms and stability must be revisited with new analytical approaches, especially in identifying and engaging the ascendant influencers poised to shape policy outcomes.
-Baron Public Affairs, LLC has developed Influencer Analytics to address this challenge.
+Baron Public Affairs, LLC (Baron) has developed Influencer Analytics to address this challenge.

 The Problem: Assessing True Influencers